Here’s a fool proof way to make a lovely fabric cover for any size notebook, diary or journal.

 - Sewing machine / thread / scissors / pins

 Ready?
 Let's go!

 1. SEWING PATTERN

-Trace around the open book, add extra to the width and height of your book (for exact measurements see this project in my ETSY SHOP).
+Trace around the open book, add extra to the width and height of your book (for exact measurements see this project in my PATTERN SHOP.

 (NOTE: If you wish to embellish your book cover do this now!)
-Consider adding an applique motif, see ‘How to Applique’ HERE
+Consider adding an applique motif using my Applique templates and some BONDAWEB

 (NOTE: If you wish to insert a page marker add a ribbon between main and lining fabric at center top seam now with main length of ribbon hidden inside the layers)

 Join all layers together sewing the outer edge.
 Leave a 5cm gap (2.5″) in the bottom edge.

 Trim seam allowance all the way around to remove bulk inside the cover when you turn it through.

 Clip corners to remove bulk when turning your book cover through.
 Be careful not to weaken your corner by cutting too close to the stitches.